6 Benefits of Taking Vitamin D3 with Vitamin K2 and Magnesium

 6. Should vitamin D3 be taken with K2 or magnesium?

-It’s crucial to take vitamin D3 in combination with vitamin K2 in a ratio of 1000:10 to promote calcium balance and lower the risk of arterial calcification.
+It’s crucial to take vitamin D3 in combination with vitamin K2 in a ratio of 1000:10 to promote proper calcium balance, which is critical for skeletal and cardiovascular health.

 While it’s equally important to maintain adequate magnesium levels, it isn’t necessary to take magnesium at the same time as vitamin D3 and K2.